The Morse index theorem for mechanical systems with reflections: The index theorem

-As the \emph{index} of $J''$, denoted by $\ind(J'')$, is defined as the maximum dimension of a subspace of $T_\alpha\Omega_{\per}(M)$ on which $J''$ is negative definite, we obtain the following corollary:\footnote{This follows from the following general fact: if $Q$ is a symmetric bilinear form on a (possibly infinite-dimensional) vector space $V$, and $V = V_1\oplus V_2$, where the direct sum is orthogonal with respect to $Q$, then
+We are ready to prove the Morse index theorems in this context.
+These are theorems which relate the \emph{index} of $J''$, on certain path spaces, with geometric quantities such as the number of conjugate points along the path.
+We will prove such theorems in the context of fixed boundary conditions, concatenation of two paths, and periodic boundary condition; additional setup is needed in the last case.

-assuming $\ind(Q|_{V_1}), \ind(Q|_{V_2})<\infty$.
-If $V$ is finite dimensional, this follows by diagonalizing $Q$ on $V_1$ and $V_2$ with appropriate choices of inner product on $V$ and bases on $V_1, V_2$; this is is a special case of the \emph{Haynsworth inertia additivity formula}; see \cite{PuSt:05} for a reference.
+We recall that given a quadratic form $Q$ on a (possibly infinite-dimensional) vector space $V$, its \emph{index} $\ind(Q)$ is the maximum dimension of a subspace on which $Q$ is negative definite.
+An important fact which we will frequently use in this section is the following lemma\footnote{If $V$ is finite dimensional, this lemma follows by diagonalizing $Q$ on $V_1$ and $V_2$ with appropriate choices of inner product on $V$ and bases on $V_1, V_2$; this is is a special case of the \emph{Haynsworth inertia additivity formula}; see \cite{PuSt:05} for a reference.
 We were unable to find a proof in the literature in the case that $V$ is not finite-dimensional; however, the result follows from the finite-dimensional case, as follows: if $W$ is a finite-dimensional subspace of $V$ on which $Q$ is negative definite, and $W_1$, $W_2$ are subspaces of $V_1$, $V_2$ on which $Q$ is negative definite with maximal dimension, consider

 where $\pi_1,\pi_2$ are the projections from $V$ onto $V_1$, $V_2$.
 Then $\ind{Q|_{\tilde{V}}} = \ind{Q|_{\tilde{V}_1}}+\ind{Q|_{\tilde{V}_2}}$ since $\tilde V$ is finite dimensional.
 Moreover